stitchdata/docs/_saas-integrations/zendesk-chat/v1/zendesk-chat-v1.md

     anchor: "add-stitch-data-source"
     content: |
       {% include integrations/shared-setup/connection-setup.html %}
-      4. In the **Zendesk Subdomain** field, enter the only the subdomain of your Zendesk site.
+      4. In the **Zendesk Subdomain** field, enter the subdomain of your Zendesk site.
 For example, the subdomain of `stitchdata.zendesk.com` would be `stitchdata`.
   - title: "Define the historical replication start date"
     anchor: "define-historical-sync"
     content: |